WrldEngine/jwtsample-drf/README.md

-# Sample rest api with JWT auth
+# Sample of rest api with JWT auth

 ## Deployment